brandon-toy/SENG480C/Assignment1/README.md

     while True:
         value = str(write_read(1))
         print(value)
-        if 'Next' in value:
+        if 'Pause' in value:
-            pyautogui.hotkey('right')
+            pyautogui.hotkey('spacebar')
    ```

 > NOTE: On line 3 `arduino = serial.Serial(PORT, 9600)` replace `PORT` with a your Arduino PORT.
 To find your Arduino PORT open the Arudino IDE and plug your board in and your PORT should be located at the bottom right.